jeromefroe/golang_benchmarks/README.md

 //  ...
 ```

 The last two benchmarks look at an optimization the Go compiler performs.
-If it can prove, through
+If it can prove through
 [escape analysis](https://en.wikipedia.org/wiki/Escape_analysis) that a slice does not escape the calling
 function, then it allocates the data for the slice on the stack instead of the heap.
 More information can
 be found on this [golang-nuts post](https://groups.google.com/forum/#!topic/golang-nuts/KdbtOqNK6JQ).